 Unfortunately, a Careers section will have limited value if it’s located on a tired, out-of-date website.

-I can’t begin to explain the value of a good, well-designed website.
+The value of a good, well-designed website is hard to explain.
 Good design goes beyond something that looks flashy.
 A well-designed website incorporates all kinds of things that most owners or marketing teams of small manufacturing firms simply don’t think about (and nor should you, because truthfully, your job is to create more product efficiently, not know all the ins and outs of website design and coding).

 Suffice to say, what you should know is that a well-designed website – one that’s been created around YOUR business – sends the message to potential job applicants that you’re modern, innovative, and that you’re a great employer.